jeonghonkim/IBM_Data_Engineering/README.md

 schedule cron jobs using crontab.

 7. Relational Database Administration (DBA)
+In this course, you will discover some of the activities, techniques, and best practices for managing a database.
+You will learn about configuring and upgrading database server software and related products.
+You will also learn about database security; how to implement user authentication, assign roles, and assign object-level permissions.
+You will also gain an understanding of how to perform backup and restore procedures in case of system failures.
+You will learn about how to optimize databases for performance, monitor databases, collect diagnostic data, and access error information to help you resolve issues that may occur.
+Many of these tasks are repetitive, so you will learn how to schedule maintenance activities and regular diagnostic tests and send automated messages of the success or failure of a task.

 8. ETL and Data Pipelines with Shell, Airflow and Kafka